DylanLeveille/C2KA-GUI/README.md

 No automated tests available due to the nature of this project.

-However, we recommend testing out the project with various different text entries and taking advantage of the scrollbars to facilitate entries.
+However, we recommend testing out the project with various different text entries and to attempt producing the result shown in the example below.

 ### Example: